tyanas/storybook-router/README.md

+# TL;DR
+The only difference from [original project](https://github.com/gvaldambrini/storybook-router): no vue dependecies.

+Thanks to gvaldambrini for the original project.

+This repo is published as a `storybook-router-react` package.

 # storybook-router

 A [Storybook](https://storybook.js.org/) decorator that allows you to use your routing-aware components.
 You can simply use the library _link_ component within your story or you can write a real prototype of your application using `StoryRouter` in conjunction with the [story links addon](https://github.com/storybooks/storybook/tree/master/addons/links).